A characterization of chains in dimension three: Chains

 where $\fg_{-2},\fg_{2}$ have rank 1 and $\fg_{-1},\fg_{1},\fg_0$ have rank 2.

 As a result the family of chains can be defined exactly as in Definition \ref{def:chains-3d-cr}.
-Similarly, it can be shown that chains of a 2D path geometry $(N,\scD_1,\scD_2)$ define a 3-dimensional path geometry $(Q,\scX,\scV)$ on the 3-manifold $N=Q\slash\scV.$ The paths of the induced path geometry on $N$ are defined for all directions that are transverse to the contact distribution $\scC=\scD_1\oplus\scD_2\subset TN.$ In other words, the 5-manifold $Q=\PP(TN\backslash\scC)$ is foliated by the natural lift of chains.
-Now we state a proposition analogous to Proposition \ref{prop:chains-3d-cr-necessary-cond} which gives necessary conditions for 3D path geometry to arise from chains of a 2D path geometry via an appropriate reduction.
-We skip the proof as it is similar to that of Proposition \ref{prop:chains-3d-cr-necessary-cond}. \begin{proposition} Given a 2D path geometry $(N,\scD_1,\scD_2)$ with corresponding Cartan geometry $(\cP\to N,\phi),$ let $(Q,\scX,\scV)$ be the path geometry of its chains with corresponding Cartan geometry $(\cG\to Q,\psi).$ Then , via the natural bundle map $\iota\colon\cP\to\cG,$ one has
+Similarly, it can be shown that chains of a 3D para-CR geometry $(N,\scD_1,\scD_2)$ define a 3-dimensional path geometry $(Q,\scX,\scV)$ where $N=Q\slash\scV.$ The paths of the induced path geometry on $N$ are defined for all directions that are transverse to the contact distribution $\scC=\scD_1\oplus\scD_2\subset TN.$ In other words, the 5-manifold $Q=\PP(TN\backslash\scC)$ is foliated by the natural lift of chains.
+Now we state a proposition analogous to Proposition \ref{prop:chains-3d-cr-necessary-cond} which gives necessary conditions for a 3D path geometry to arise from chains of a para-CR geometry via an appropriate reduction.
+We skip the proof as it is as straightforward as that of Proposition \ref{prop:chains-3d-cr-necessary-cond}. \begin{proposition} Given a 3D para-CR geometry $(N,\scD_1,\scD_2)$ with corresponding Cartan geometry $(\cP\to N,\phi),$ let $(Q,\scX,\scV)$ be the path geometry of its chains with corresponding Cartan geometry $(\cG\to Q,\psi).$ Then, via the natural bundle map $\iota\colon\cP\to\cG,$ one has

 where $\phi$ is given as \eqref{eq:2D-path-geom-cartan-conn}.
-Moreover, it follows that the fundamental invariants restricted to $\cP$ are given by
+Moreover, it follows that the fundamental invariants $\bT$ and $\bC$ restricted to $\cP$ are given by